FS94/FS94/README.md

-- 👋 Hi, I’m Fábio and I'm from Aveiro, Portugal.
+- 👋 Hi, I’m Fábio and I'm from Vila Nova de Gaia, Portugal.
 - 🎓 I’m currently a PhD student in Psychology at the University of Aveiro, exploring the link between anxiety and perceptual deficits in social scene interpretation.
 - 📈 Aside from anything neuro-related, I'm also interested in data and data analysis.